-As future beauty industry professionals, it is essential that Future Professionals learn and model the behavioral standards of the industry.
-Paul Mitchell the School Fort Myers expects Future Professionals to maintain acceptable standards of behavior on campus and satisfactory educational progress in their coursework.
-To support Future Professionals' personal and professional development, Paul Mitchell The School Fort Myers has identified five overarching principles for Future Professional conduct:
+As future beauty industry professionals, it is essential that students learn and model the behavioral standards of the industry.
+Paul Mitchell The School Fort Myers expects students to maintain acceptable standards of behavior on campus and satisfactory educational progress in their coursework.
+To support students' personal and professional development, Paul Mitchell The School Fort Myers has identified five overarching principles for student conduct:

-1. Attendance and Documentation of Time Guidelines: Attendance, promptness, and documentation of work are cornerstones of successful work practices.
+- 1. Attendance and Documentation of Time Guidelines: Attendance, promptness, and documentation of work are cornerstones of successful work practices. - 2.
+Professional Image Standards: Professional image standards were created to provide guidance and direction to Future Professionals as they develop their professional image and persona. - 3.
+Sanitation and Personal Service Procedures: Sanitation and personal service procedures have been established to comply with state laws and to provide a safe and clean service environment.

-- 2. Professional Image Standards: Professional image standards were created to provide guidance and direction to Future Professionals as they develop their professional image and personal. - 3.
-Sanitation and Personal Service Procedures: Sanitation and personal service procedures have been established to comply with state laws and to provide a safe and clean service environment. - 4.
-Communication Guidelines and Professional Conduct: It is the school's responsibility to provide a learning environment that is professional, positive, and conducive to learning.
+- 4. Communication Guidelines and Professional Conduct: It is the school's responsibility to provide a learning environment that is professional, positive, and conducive to learning.
 Staff and all contribute to a mutually respectful learning environment that fosters effective communication and professional conduct. - 5.
 Learning Participation Guidelines: The learning participation guidelines have been established to provide a creative, fun, interactive, and collaborative learning environment that empowers Future Professionals to act as professionals and committed learners.
 Positive behavior is required to create a mutually beneficial learning environment for all Future Professionals.

-To ensure that the school's culture embodies these principles, Future Professionals will be coached for noncompliance with any of the items listed below.
+To ensure that the school's culture embodies these principles, Future Professionals will be coached for non-compliance with any of the items listed below.
 These coaching opportunities will be documented on the Future Professional Advisory form.

-If a Future Professional receives five (5) coaching sessions, they may receive a suspension of five (5) scheduled school days.
-On the Future Professional's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
-After a Future Professional has received a five-school-day suspension, the Future Professional may only receive two (2) more coaching sessions.
-On the seventh coaching session, the Future Professional may be terminated from the school.
+If a student receives five (5) coaching sessions, they may receive a suspension of 5 scheduled school days.
+On the student's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
+After a student has received a five-school-day suspension, the student may only receive two (2) more coaching sessions.
+On the seventh coaching session, the student may be terminated from the school.
+If a behavior is sufficiently severe or repeated, a student may be terminated without notice.
 If a behavior is sufficiently severe or repeated, a student may be terminated without notice, even if the behavior is listed as a coachable violation.